Battle of Hastings: English forces at Hastings

-The exact number of soldiers in Harold's army is unknown.
-The contemporary records do not give reliable figures; some Norman sources give 400,000 to 1,200,000 men on Harold's side.
-The English sources generally give very low figures for Harold's army, perhaps to make the English defeat seem less devastating.
-Recent historians have suggested figures of between 5,000 and 13,000 for Harold's army at Hastings, and most modern historians argue for a figure of 7,000–8,000 English troops.
+The number of soldiers in Harold's army at Hastings is unknown, as contemporary records do not give reliable figures.
+Some Norman sources give 400,000 to 1,200,000 on Harold's side, while English sources seem to underestimate Harold's army, perhaps to make the English defeat seem less devastating.
+Recent historians have suggested figures of between 5000 and 13,000, while most argue for a figure of 7000–8000 English troops.
 These men would have been a mix of the fyrd and housecarls.
-Few individual Englishmen are known to have been at Hastings; about 20 named individuals can reasonably be assumed to have fought with Harold at Hastings, including Harold's brothers Gyrth and Leofwine and two other relatives.
+Few individual Englishmen are known to have been present; about 20 named individuals can reasonably be assumed to have fought with Harold at Hastings, including Harold's brothers Gyrth and Leofwine and two other relatives.

 The English army consisted entirely of infantry.
-It is possible that some of the higher class members of the army rode to battle, but when battle was joined they dismounted to fight on foot.
+It is possible that some of the higher-class members of the army rode to battle but then dismounted when battle was joined to fight on foot.
 The core of the army was made up of housecarls, full-time professional soldiers.
 Their armour consisted of a conical helmet, a mail hauberk, and a shield, which might be either kite-shaped or round.
 Most housecarls fought with the two-handed Danish battleaxe, but they could also carry a sword.
 The rest of the army was made up of levies from the fyrd, also infantry but more lightly armoured and not professionals.
-Most of the infantry would have formed part of the shield wall, in which all the men in the front ranks locked their shields together.
-Behind them would have been axemen and men with javelins as well as archers.
+Most of the infantry would have formed part of the shield wall, in which the front ranks locked their shields together.
+Behind them would have been axemen and javelins as well as archers.